JohnLindahlTech/rld/README.md

   - **Open Tab:** Switch to any tab with an active timer
   - **Start/Stop Timers:** Play or pause timers for specific tabs
   - **Remove Timers:** Delete timer configurations for tabs you no longer need
+- **Scroll Position Preservation:** Automatically saves and restores your scroll position after each reload.
+- **On-page Visual Countdown:** A floating overlay shows the time remaining.
+Click it to move it to any corner.
+- **Random Interval Mode:** Set a minimum and maximum interval for unpredictable reload times.
+- **Keyboard Shortcuts:** Use `Alt+Shift+R` to quickly start/stop the timer.
 - **Simple Interface:** An easy-to-use popup to start and stop the reloading process.
 - **Dark/Light Mode Support:** Automatically adapts to your system's dark or light mode preference for a seamless visual experience.